ahnpj/soc-analyst-portfolio/labs/shell-and-scripting/linux-shell-and-scripting/Lab01-linux-bash-usage-and-scripting/Lab01-linux-bash-usage-and-scripting.md

   <em>Figure 8</em>
 </p>

-The shebang (#!/bin/bash) reminded me of how Python scripts use #!/usr/bin/env python3 to specify the interpreter—same concept, different ecosystem.
+The shebang (#!/bin/bash) reminded me of how Python scripts use `#!/usr/bin/env python3` to specify the interpreter.
+This seems to be the same concept, just different ecosystem.

 ---